robmllze/xyz_bulk_rename/README.md

 ## Disclaimer

 Bulk-renaming files can break your project if you're not careful.
 Be sure to try this extension with a dummy project before you use it with an important project.
-Always save your project before bulk-renaming files or folders in case you break something or th extension behaves in an unexpected way.
+Always save your project before bulk-renaming files or folders in case you break something or the extension behaves in an unexpected way.

 ## Usage